bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image005.webp?raw=true"
   style="width:40%"
-  alt="What this course will cover.
+  title="What this course will cover.
+The BASICS of Responsive Design" alt="What this course will cover.
 The BASICS of Responsive Design." />

 <p>Welcome to introduction to responsive design.
 In this course, we&apos;re